 When looking at the cost, there are two main areas I will look at.
 The cost of the actual kitchen appliance and the cost to run it.

-When looking at similar sized air fryers vs deep fat fryers, the deep fat fryer is clearly cheaper.
-It is a much simpler machine, essentially just needing to heat up and maintain temperature of a vat of oil.
+When looking at similar sized air fryers vs deep fat fryers, the deep-fat fryer is clearly cheaper.
+It is a much simpler machine, essentially just needing to heat up and maintain the temperature of a vat of oil.
 Most popular deep dryers are selling for around the $30-60 dollar mark.

 Looking at comparably sized air fryers, you are looking more at $60 being the minimum you would pay for an air fryer (and it would probably be one of sub par quality).
 A decent air fryer is more likely to set you back around the $70-120 mark.